 Dr. Paul Leduc Browne is the director of the Department of Social Sciences at Université du Québec en Outaouais in Gatineau, Quebec.
 Dr. Leduc Browne’s areas of research interest include political thought, public policy, social policy and health, social economy, and ideologies and social movements.
 Theme group: Approaches to Care

-Dr. Sally Chivers is an associate professor in the Departments of Canadian Studies and English at Trent University in Peterborough, Ontario.
+Dr. Sally Chivers is a professor in the Departments of Canadian Studies and English at Trent University in Peterborough, Ontario.
 The author of From Old Woman to Older Women: Contemporary Culture and Women’s Narratives (2003) and The Silvering Screen: Old Age and Disability in the Cinema (2011), and the co-editor of The Problem Body: Projecting Disability on Film (2010), Dr. Chivers maintains a research focus on the relationship between aging and disability in the Canadian public sphere and beyond from an interdisciplinary perspective.
 Committed to old age as a vital category of analysis, she has published a number of essays on disability and aging in film and television, as well as pieces on aging in auto/biography, the Canadian disability movement, disability in the Canadian public sphere, the image of the wounded warrior, and long term care in the cultural imagination.
 Theme group: Approaches to Care

 Dr. Jacqueline A. Choiniere is an associate professor with the School of Nursing, Faculty of Health, at York University in Toronto, Ontario.
 Dr. Choiniere’s primary areas of research include health policy, women’s work and health, health-care reform, and accountability and political economy.
 Theme group: Accountability